youssefadel19/Posts-App/README.md

 # Overview

-A PostsFeed Application in French to add, remove and update posts and can scroll over other users posts.
+A PostsFeed Application in French to add, remove and update posts and can scroll over other posts.

 # Features
  * State management using cubit